rhiaro/questforbrothers/index.md

 The lowest part of the valley was the old town, the really old town.
 It was cramped and poorly insulated and poorly supplied, but cheap to live there, which is why Jackann's family did.
 Every house was small and domed, with round windows and archways for doors.
 There were thousands of them, and apart from the single new tramline which ran diagonally from the northwest to the southeast, the dwellings were stuffed together with narrow twisty streets between them that could barely be seen from the height of the bird tower.
 From up there, they looked like a plague of pimples, uneven bumps, spreading from the base of the hill, bubbling through the valley floor, until the ground began to rise again for the rolling hills of the suburbs.

 For normal people, not the super rich or uncomfortably poor, the suburbs were the most desirable place to live.
 The higher one climbed, the newer the buildings, as the city had no other direction in which it could expand.
 In the lower regions the architects had tried to mimic the style of the old town, only higher.
-Five or six stories of round boil-houses were piled unevenly on top of each other, the porches that weren't on the ground forming balconies instead.
+Five or six storeys of round boil-houses were piled unevenly on top of each other, the porches that weren't on the ground forming balconies instead.
 In imitation of the old palace, some buildings had their stairs winding up the outside.

-A few decades of this was enough though, and higher up the hill were simpler and more space efficient blocks, reaching up to eight stories (measured from the ground - sometimes the hillside meant entry on the far side was several floors up).
+A few decades of this was enough though, and higher up the hill were simpler and more space efficient blocks, reaching up to eight storeys (measured from the ground - sometimes the hillside meant entry on the far side was several floors up).
 There, straight lines and corners were jarring if one's eyes mapped across the city from the bubbling old town to the new.

 The hills were low, and thoroughly bristling with tower blocks.
 The streets were straighter, more even, and more often broken by tramlines here.
 An observer as high as the bird tower could see beyond the hills, to where the land became flat, sparsely occupied farmland.
 But any lower than that, and it was buildings as far as the eye can see.